-St Mary's presents a quite lovely picture with its tall rose-coloured 14th century Perpendicular tower.
-The tower rises in four stages to a battlements and pinnacles, all built of red sandstone from the Quantock Hills.
+St Mary's presents a quite lovely picture with its tall rose-coloured 14th-century Perpendicular tower.
+The tower rises in four stages to battlements and pinnacles built of red sandstone from the Quantock Hills.
 As satisfying as the exterior of St Mary's is, it is the interior that makes a visit to Bishops Lydeard so worthwhile.

 The nave is composed of four bays in Perpendicular style.
 The nave rises to a panelled wagon roof, which leads to the chancel arch and the treasure that lies beneath it.

-At the back of the church is the royal charter of Edward I. Pause in the churchyard to examine the 14th century cross, with the twelve apostles carved around the base.
-There is a second cross, believed to be a medieval village cross, which was moved to the churchyard in Victorian times.
+At the back of the church is the royal charter of Edward I. Pause in the churchyard to examine the 14th-century cross, with the twelve apostles carved around the base.
+There is a second cross, believed to be a medieval village cross, that was moved to the churchyard in Victorian times.

 About Bishops Lydeard Church